unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 meterpreter >
 ```

 Awesome!
-We got the shell up and running on the server!
-Let's see what privileges we have, and then let's snoop around to see what we can find!
+We got the shell up and running on the host!
+Let's snoop around to see what we can find!

 ```console
 meterpreter > pwd